concinim/wh-acd/deploying_cartridges.md

 Replace `{apikey}` and `{url}` with the actual API key and URL in all sample codes above.

 > The _/v1/catridges_ API is the recommended way for a cartridge deployment and is compatible with the legacy _/v1/deploy_ API.
 In many situations, the consumer has already deployed a cartridge using the _/v1/deploy_ API and the consumer can immediately update the same cartridge using the above POST and PUT operations on the _/v1/catridges_ API to initially create and to subsequently update the cartridge deployment.
 >
+>
 > A typical _POST /v1/catridges_ operation creates and initializes a deployment for cartridge that has never been deployed to the system.
 For cartridges that have been previously deployed with the _/v1/deploy_ API, the _POST /v1/cartridges_ API will create, initialize, and update an existing cartridge deployment.
-Subsequent update to the cartridge can use the _PUT /v1/cartridges_ API.
+Subsequent redeployments of a cartridge must use the _PUT /v1/cartridges_ API.

-# Legacy Cartridge Deployment
+## Legacy Cartridge Deployment

 1. The consumer uses the {{site.data.keyword.wh-acd_short}} Configuration Editor to create a new cartridge (or modify an existing one) and customizes the contents (artifacts) of the cartridge to their domain.
 After that, the consumer will **Export** the cartridge in order to save a snapshot of the cartridge.